ChyuuMC/chyuumc.github.io/_posts/2022-10-12-where-to-buy-groceries.markdown

 #### Kaufland

 There is only one location for [Kaufland](https://goo.gl/maps/D5imzey3aZxEsYoC7) in Hradec Kralove.
-It is right behind our Medical Faculty building.
+It is right behind the Medical Faculty building.
 Personally, I prefer Kaufland more than Tesco.

 #### Albert